 Like many teachers, I use name tags not only to memorize my student’s names but keep track of them at the beginning of the year.
 Since most of my students are non-English speaking they may not understand simple questions such as “what is your name?” – making name tags even more important.

-In the picture above the names were written on sticky badges and stuck to the name tag but you can write directly on the plastic too.
+In the picture above the names were written on sticky badges and stuck to the plastic tag but you can write directly on the plastic too.
 It’s also a good idea to include the room number in one corner in case the child gets lost and the bus number in another if the child rides the bus.

 To attach the name tags you can punch a hole or two in the top of each one and insert badge clips or safety pins.
 Keep the name tags all year and use them for field trips or leave them for your substitute teacher when you are absent.